nosqlbench/slabtastic-rs/docs/explanation/why-slabtastic.md

 are added.
 New data pages can be appended and a fresh pages page written without modifying any existing page.
 The format stays close to the metal:

+- The file is memory-mapped at open time; point gets issue zero syscalls.
+- Interpolation search over the page index finds the target page in O(1) expected probes (1–2 for uniform distributions).
+- Zero-copy `get_ref()` returns a `&[u8]` directly into the mmap.
 - Pages are self-describing (header + footer carry all metadata).
 - Record offsets are flat arrays — no pointer chasing.
 - Forward and backward traversal are both possible without the index.